Xanhos/Mods-Profile-Selectionner-Baldur-s-Gate-3/README.md

 Settings: A dedicated menu to configure the manager's settings.

 🚀 Download

-You can download the latest executable (.exe) file directly from the Releases page.
+You can download the latest executable (.exe) file directly from the [suspicious link removed] page.
 No compilation is needed.

 🔧 Setup

 On the very first launch, the application will need to be configured:

 A file explorer window will open.
 You must select your Baldur's Gate 3 'Mods' folder.